mec-cs/Godot-Survivor-Game/README.md

-# Godot-Survivor-Game
+# The-Collesium
-* vampire survivors, brotato like game with Godot Engine 4, you strive to survive against little enemies!
+* survivors game with Godot Engine 4, you strive to survive against little enemies!
 * written in GDScript
 * technical development is almost over, still early access. new features and lots of improvements will be available soon!
 #
 #
+# Background
+I've played vampire survivors and brotato before, my curiosity about these genre made games has grown over time.
+I've always had a particular interest in open source tools, having been noticed about the existence of the godot engine, I made this game using this engine for fun and experimentation using the Udemy course and a lot of free use assets (specified in the links part).
 #
 # Game Screenshots & live Video (soon)
 ![enter_screen](https://github.com/mec-cs/Godot-Survivor-Game/assets/102901204/48a12415-7b53-47e5-b062-b03cc2d86b50)